ssantam1/ruckus_setup/README.md

 ### How?
 - Connect to your switch over serial
-- Determine COM port being used
-- Input the port number at runtime
+- The script auto-detects the available COM port
 - The commands defined in the config.py will then be quickly sent to the switch

 ### Why?